When are you entitled to paid leave?

 Moving house can be another reason for taking time off.
 Here, a distinction is made as to whether the move is in the employer’s interest, then the employer will grant leave with pay.
 If this is not the case, unpaid leave may be granted for a maximum of one day for a move within the same municipality and for a maximum of two days for a move to another municipality.

-In certain situations, your employer may require you to work on public holidays or order you to work overtime.
-Your employer has two options for compensation: extra pay or compensatory time off.
-In the case of compensatory time off, the math is simple: as much extra work as you worked, you can take off.
+In certain situations, the Labour Code entitles you to compensatory leave.
+Specifically, this is compensatory time off for working on public holidays and overtime.
+The employer has two options for compensation, namely additional pay or compensatory time off.
+In the case of compensatory time off, the math is simple: as much extra work as you have done, you can take that much time off.

 Sick day